Digital Content Accessibility Training

 Intended Audience

-This training is for anyone who creates or edits digital content.
+This training is for all employees (including faculty and instructors) who create or edit digital content.
 "Digital content" includes Word documents, PDFs, videos, flyers, emails, electronic textbooks, PowerPoint presentations, spreadsheets, charts, Canvas courses, and most other types of documents and media accessed via computers or mobile devices.
 The training will help you understand how people with disabilities are impacted by digital accessibility and will explain the basics of what you need to make your digital content accessible to people with disabilities.

 If you are looking for training on making websites accessible, check out the Web Accessibility Training.